lenknerd/MediaSafe/README.md

 Any version should be okay but I used 2.2.6 (x64).
 During the installation wizard, check the boxes to add Ruby executables to PATH, and associate .rb files with this installation.

-Next, install the *rest-client* gem by following these steps;
+Next, install the [rest-client](https://github.com/rest-client/rest-client) Ruby gem by following these steps;

 * In the Start menu, run the "Start Command Prompt With Ruby" application
 * In the command promp that comes up, type